leviethg/ML---SoMiHo-team/README.md

   Model 1 is still the model of version 18 but: uses time series, uses Season columns, uses voting regressor to ensemble, the objective function is Total then converted to sii

   Model 2: still uses 3 algorithms lgbm, xgb, catboost.
-No time series data, Season columns are used, the objective function is Total then converted to sii, using voting regressor combined with stacking (nested ensemble)
+No time series data, but Season columns are used, the objective function is Total then converted to sii, using voting regressor combined with stacking (nested ensemble)

   Model 3: using additional Random Forest, Gradient Boost, learning sii directly, using time series data, removing Season data -> however, this model has not been tested for performance due to no more     submissions.